irsbugs/widgets-ubuntu-versions/README.md

 ![](widgets-ubuntu-versions.png)

-Aditionally there is a code cell that highlights version differences in some releases of Debian Mate Live.
+Additionally there is a code cell that highlights version differences in some releases of Debian Mate Live.

 ---